 First Class Seats

-First class carriages are made up of rows of two seats on each side of the isle.
+First-class carriages are made up of rows of two seats on each side of the aisle.
 There is more legroom and space between seats and each one has its own charging spot.
-First class seats also include a complimentary drink and snack.
+First-class seats also include a complimentary drink and snack.
 Seats cost around 70% more than for second class.

 Business Class Seats